RestoreMonarchyCommunity/Documentation/docs/plugins/moderation.md

 * It has all of the GlobalBan features and has a checkowner command
 * Unban messages are automatically sent when ban expires
 * Stores players' data long with the code of a country they connect from
+* Saves all punishemnts & bans to database table

 ## Commands
 **/ban** *<player/steamID> [reason] [duration]* – Bans specified `player` for `duration` with `reason`.